Qianlong Emperor: Chinese political identity and frontier policy

+Scholars have different perspectives about the Chinese political identity and frontier policy during the reign of the Qianlong Emperor.

+According to Emma Jinhua Teng, the prior Ming's view of empire was a clear cultural and geographical demarcation between civilized Chinese and surrounding "barbarians".
+Due to Qing's territorial expansion well beyond Ming borders, a different conception of empire is needed.
+The Qianlong Emperor's view of the Qing emphasized the ideology of "Five Nations Under Heaven", where the Han Chinese, Manchu, Mongols, Tibetans and Hui Muslims were distinct domains or constituent nations/blocs under the umbrella of the Qing empire.
+Each constituting nation/bloc or domain was understood to possess their distinct history and civilization that led to the creation of the Qing state.

-The Qianlong Emperor and his predecessors, since the Shunzhi Emperor, had identified China and the Qing Empire as the same, and in treaties and diplomatic papers the Qing Empire called itself "China".
-The Qianlong Emperor rejected earlier ideas that only Han could be subjects of China and only Han land could be considered as part of China, so he redefined China as multiethnic, saying in 1755 that "there exists a view of China according to which non-Han people cannot become China's subjects and their land cannot be integrated into the territory of China.
+According to Zhao Gang, the Qianlong Emperor identified China and the Qing empire as equivalent, and in treaties and diplomatic papers the Qing Empire called itself "China" or Zhongguo (lit.
+'Central State').
+He further points out that the Qianlong Emperor rejected earlier ideas that only Han could be subjects of China and only Han land could be considered as part of China, so he redefined China as multiethnic as a result of territorial expansion, saying in 1755 that "there exists a view of China according to which non-Han people cannot become China's subjects and their land cannot be integrated into the territory of China.
 This does not represent our dynasty's understanding of China, but is instead that of the earlier Han, Tang, Song, and Ming dynasties."

-The Qianlong Emperor rejected the views of Han officials who said Xinjiang was not part of China and that he should not conquer it, putting forth the view that China was multiethnic and did not just refer to Han.
 The Qianlong Emperor compared his achievements with that of the Han and Tang ventures into Central Asia.